What is prostate cancer?

 - Less force in the urine stream

-Studies suggest that African American men are primitively exposed to prostate cancer compared to other ethnicities.
-One out of six African American men have potential risk of prostate cancer.
-Why African American men are more prone to this cancer is vividly unknown.
-However, socioeconomic, diet and environmental factors might be the potential cause.
+Studies suggest that African American males are primitively exposed to prostate cancer compared to other ethnicities.
+One out of six African American male has the potential risk of prostate cancer.
+However, why they are more prone to this cancer is vividly unknown.
+Socioeconomic, diet, and environmental factors might be the potential causes.

 Prostate cancer is genetic.
 Men who have a family history of this type of cancer have an increased risk of developing it.
-Makes with a family history have a three times more likelihood of being diagnosed with different types of prostate cancer.
+People with a family history have three times more likelihood of being diagnosed with different types of prostate cancer.

 The lifestyle and diet you maintain are solely linked to the risk of prostate cancer.
 Consuming more refined sugar, animal fats, low vegetables, and fruits can leave you more vulnerable to prostate cancer.
 Minimal exercising can also affect this factor.

-Smoking, excessive drinking, environmental exposures, and psychological factors like stress, are all linked to increasing the risk of prostate cancer.
+Smoking, excessive drinking, environmental exposures, and psychological factors like stress are all linked to increase the risk of prostate cancer.

 How to prevent Prostate cancer

-Balancing your diet with healthy carbs, proteins, fats, and other components is the key to maintaining a healthy body.
-Avoid eating high-fat foods.
+Balancing your diet with healthy carbohydrates, proteins, fats, and other components is the key to maintaining a healthy body.
+Avoid eating high fat foods.
 Eat more whole grains, fruits, and vegetables that are high in nutrients and vitamins.
-Healthy eating can unquestionably enhance your overall health which can substantially decrease your vulnerability to prostate cancer.
+Healthy eating can unquestionably enhance your overall health, which can substantially decrease your vulnerability to prostate cancer.

 No verified studies report that supplements can lower the risk of obtaining prostate cancer.
 Healthy food is always better than supplements.
 Consume food that is rich in proteins, minerals, vitamins, and other nutrients.

 Obesity can be the dynamic cause of a multitude of health conditions.
-Maintain the right weight in highly crucial to avoid exposing yourself to prostate cancer.
+Maintaining the right weight is highly crucial to avoid exposing yourself to prostate cancer.
 Consulting a doctor for a reliable health plan can be beneficial for losing or gaining the right weight for your body.